heyderpd/npm-pytils/README.md

 # pytils: functions utils like python
-many functions that use to simplify my javascript and that the syntax is similar to python
+many functions that use to simplify my javascript and that the syntax is inspired by python

 ## I will help if you have any difficulty =)
 Contact me by [github:heyderpd](https://github.com/heyderpd).
 I'll be glad to help you.